 LifeSkills Training (LST) Substance Abuse Prevention Grants

-2) Readiness to Implement LifeSkills Grant (Form Package 962); allows schools, districts, and/or ESDs to analyze local Health Youth Survey data, identify substance use prevention and intervention needs, and explore the Botvin LifeSkills Curriculum to see if it is a good fit for them.
+- Readiness to Implement LifeSkills Grant (Form Package 962) allows schools, districts, and/or ESDs to analyze local Healthy Youth Survey data, identify substance use prevention and intervention needs, and explore the Botvin LifeSkills Curriculum to see if it is a good fit for them.

 Frequently Asked Questions

-The grant is open to all public schools, school districts, and community organizations who serve middle school age youth.
+Grants are open to all public schools, school districts, and community organizations that serve middle school-age youth.

 Each grant covers different things:

 The grant will cover the cost of teacher and student material, mandatory training, as well as a data collection stipend.

 Allows schools, districts, and/or ESDs to analyze local Healthy Youth Survey data, identify substance use prevention and intervention needs, and explore the Botvin Lifeskills Curriculum to see if it is a good fit.